Three Weather Systems Ahead

 We stand a chance of showers Sunday evening, with a better chance overnight into Monday morning.
 High temps Sunday will manage low 60s.

-We will start Monday with that shower chance, but our next system arrives later Monday overnight into Tuesday.
+We will start Monday with that shower chance, but our next, stronger system, arrives later Monday overnight into Tuesday.

 This system will bring windy conditions, heavy rain, and the possibility of severe weather as a strong cold front pushes through the tri-state.